 I understand that dealing with patients who are that difficult must be frustrating, because they are the people who require the most complicated physical, mental, and emotional care.
 I am also aware that I knew less about the patient’s story than the ER Doctor did, and I can imagine how frustrating it is to deal with a complicated patient and then have a 3rd year medical student question your decisions.

-However, what I saw was a scared, sick, 18 year old girl 2 months out of graduating from high school.
+However, what I saw was a scared, sick, 18 year old girl who was two months out of graduating from high school.
 She was harming herself, unable to articulate her needs, and extremely vulnerable.
-There are always options if we take the time to figure them out, even though this kind of problem solving isn’t as sexy as diagnosing something rare like Pheochromocytoma.
+There are always options if we take the time to figure them out, even though this kind of problem-solving isn’t as sexy as diagnosing something rare like Pheochromocytoma.
 We could contact social work and psychiatry, bringing them in to to lay eyes on the patient and lend a different perspective.
-We could send an aid or sitter outside with the patient to make sure she didn’t hurt herself.
+We could send an aid or sitter outside with the patient to make sure she doesn’t hurt herself.
 We could place the patient on a hold in order to do a further workup and contact her family.
 Or at the very least we could tell security that it is their job to make sure the patient stays safe and has a ride home.

 I also know that there’s a good chance that the ED team went over all of those options and maybe more.
 However, I refuse to believe that with all of the options and brain power available, that there was nothing more that we could have done.
 Maybe I’m naive but I still think hospitals should strive to be a place of healing and caring for the whole person, not just their lab numbers.
 And I know I’m still learning, but from what I can tell, the line between mental health and behavioral decision-making is a fine one and probably not a line at all.